The first Icon of Canadian Steam is the Canadian Pacific Royal Hudson, possibly the most famous Canadian steam locomotive of them all.

 • One stack installed but both others included in the box for modelling specific years

 • Additional optional parts included in the box

 • Correct tenders for either coal, oil, or oil-fired conversions

 • Working head, marker, classification and back up lights*

 • DCC sound version includes synchronized chuff, accurate whistle, bell air, pump, generator, safety valves and many other effects!**

 • Accurate and complete piping, underbody and tender details

 • Beaver logo printed on the cab side with "Spans the World" decal included in the box

 • Unnumbered locomotives include all possible number decals

-For a full listing of paint schemes and to reserve please click on the appropriate button below.
+For a full listing of paint schemes please click on the button below: